Code-Institute-Submissions/NewSite/README.md

 # Local Setup

-1. Firstly you need to clone this repository by running the 'git clone https://github.com/bugdude01/NewSite' command
+1. Firstly you need to clone this repository by running the `git clone https://github.com/bugdude01/NewSite` command
 2. Next you need to make sure that you have npm and bower installed
 3. To install nodeJS go to "https://nodejs.org/en/" and install the latest version
 4. Once downloaded, open "Command Prompt" or "Powershell" and type the following command: `npm install -g bower` Note: this may require sudo on Mac/Linux